-The Dallas Cowboys will clear defensive tackle Josh Brent's roster spot, but the team will still give him access to the team's facilities, according to a report.
+The Dallas Cowboys will clear defensive tackle Josh Brent's roster spot, according to a report from ESPN.com's Ed Werder.

 According to Werder, the Cowboys will place Brent on the non-football injury/illness list, which lets the Cowboys replace Brent on their 53-man roster.
 The move also allows Brent the opportunity to access the team's facilities and receive support from the Cowboys organization.